Fall 2021 Registration

-Online registration and payment for the fall semester begins August 3.
-The link will be posted here.
+Online registration and payment for the fall semester begins August 21.
+Click here.

 The Denison University Suzuki Program follows the Denison University calendar.
 14 lessons and 8 group lessons, recitals, and performances are offered during the Fall and Spring semesters.